johnnycardy/StackRedis.L1/README.md

 # StackRedis.L1
 In-Memory "L1" cache for the .NET StackExchange.Redis library.

-This library implements the `StackExchange.Redis.IDatabase` interface to provide an in-memory cache layer between your .NET code and Redis.
+This library implements the `StackExchange.Redis.IDatabase` interface to provide an in-memory cache layer between your .NET application and Redis.

 Additionally, it can be used as a purely in-memory cache, without any Redis instance.
-This is useful for simulating redis use, for example, in test cases.
+This is useful for simulating redis use, in test cases, for example.

 ### Why?

 Network latency is your primary bottleneck when talking to Redis.
 Usually this is solved via the use of in-memory caching on the application server; this project is an attempt to generalise that.
-Any data it sees is stored in memory using the .NET MemoryCache, and later requests for that data are returned from MemoryCache if possible.
+Any data sent to Redis is intercepted and stored in memory using the .NET MemoryCache, and later requests for that data are returned from MemoryCache if possible.

 ### What about multiple clients?

-If you have multiple clients all talking to Redis, then each one can still use this cache layer.
-Data is kept up-to-date in the background by using [Redis keyspace notifications](http://redis.io/topics/notifications).
+If you have multiple clients all talking to Redis, then each one can still use this cache layer without the risk of stale data.
+This is achieved by invalidating data appropriately in the background by using [Redis keyspace notifications](http://redis.io/topics/notifications).

 ### Usage